la2050/archive/_projects/2014/artists-for-sustainability-hub.md

     working on sustainability and artists as collaborators not competitors and we specifically have seen information that validates that LA has no such hub as we are proposing.
-  cost: >-
-    We are comfortable that the $100,000 will be adequate to establish the hub and promote it to gain a base number of artists and to do the outreach to create visibility that results in creative projects on sustainability.
-We anticipate that we may need grants or sponsors for future iterations to improve the site and grow it beyond the launch and early development stage.
-    We have grant expertise and an active sponsorship program.
-We also have interns and coop students from Drexel Film School, University of Denver and other institutions.
-The students can be a good labor force to locate the artists, do outreach and marketing and load content onto the hub web site.
-  budget: "Core team members, Managing Director, Creative Director, Web Development planning and coordination of project $20,000 \r\nWeb Design = $25,000\r\nOutreach to artists = $15,000\r\nWeb site content development/management = $15,000\r\nPublic Relations for Site Launch and business development $15,000 \r\nLA Launch event $4000 \r\n$6,000 student interns, indirect and miscellaneous \r\n\r\n\r\n"
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'